These strategies will help your students not only grasp abstract concepts but remember them too

 But what form should your explanation take?
-Verbal is better than written labels, and definitely don’t use them at the same time.
-If you want to review their notes weeks or months later, I recommend first explaining verbally without labels then adding labels.
+Verbal is better than written labels, and definitely don’t use bothat the same time.
+If you want students to review their notes weeks or months later, I recommend first explaining verbally without labels then adding labels.

 Even though labelling is more effective, you can’t always get the full explanation in a label.
 Sometimes you just have to have a text and diagram separately.